At a Glance

 30 Martz Road, Sykesville, MD 21784

 Piney Run Park and Nature Center, located near Sykesville, are operated by the Carroll County Department of Parks and Recreation.
-The park has 550 acres of fields, forest and open spaces, with over five miles of hiking trails, a 300-acre lake, and recreational facilities.
-Prior to being a park, this land was a private farm.
-The park provides fishing, boating, boat rentals, park-sponsored fishing tournaments, tennis courts, playgrounds, a climbing rock, picnic tables and pavilions, and comfort stations.
+The park has 550 acres of fields, forest, and open space, with over five miles of hiking trails, a 300-acre lake, and recreational facilities.
+The lake was created in the 1970s by damming Piney Run, which is a tributary of the South Branch Patapsco River.
+Piney Run Park is the #1 eBird hotspot in Carroll County, with over 240 species reported.

 The Piney Run Nature Center was completed in 1981 and is staffed by Park Naturalists and volunteers.
 It offers programs throughout the year for a variety of school, youth, and community organizations.
 Birthday parties, summer camp, conservation programs, wildlife exhibits, and specialized classes are available to the public.
 Along with exhibits, there is a children’s room for exploration and learning.

-Over 240 species have been reported on eBird from Piney Run Park.
+Over 240 species have been reported on eBird from Piney Run Park, making it the #1 eBird hotspot in Carroll County.
 On the lake, water birds abound in winter, especially Tundra Swan, Wood, American Black, Ring-necked, and Ruddy Ducks, Gadwall, American Wigeon, Canvasback, Lesser and Greater Scaup, Bufflehead, Hooded Merganser and Common Merganser.
 There are also Pied-billed and Horned Grebes, Double-breasted Cormorant, and American Coot.
 The common gulls and terns abound, with occasional rarities.
 Fish Crows can also be heard.
 In warm seasons, there are swallows, including Northern Rough-winged, Tree, Bank, Barn and Cliff.

 In the woods and fields look for owls, including Eastern Screech, Great Horned, Barred, and Long-eared (uncommon, winter only).
 All the local woodpeckers can be found, as can many flycatchers—Eastern Wood-Peewee, Eastern Phoebe, and Great Crested, Acadian and Willow.
 In spring and fall, migrations bring a wide assortment of warblers.
 Rusty Blackbirds, which have been experiencing precipitous population declines, may be found in wet areas in late spring and fall.
 Some winters bring White-winged Crossbill, Common Redpoll, Evening Grosbeak, and Pine Siskin.
 Regularly occurring sparrows include American Tree, Chipping, Field, Fox, White-crowned, White-throated, Savannah, Song and Swamp.
 Other species include Bobolink, Golden- and Ruby-crowned Kinglets, Blue Jays, Eastern Kingbird, and White-eyed and Red-eyed Vireos, as well as a selection of herons and egrets in the warm months.